 What are the benefits and risks associated with a clinical trial?

 Like with all treatment options, there are both benefits and risks for people who take part in a clinical trial.
 Before deciding to take part, you should carefully consider both.
 If you are thinking about taking part in a clinical trial, ask your doctors and the research team as many questions as you need to until you are satisfied that you understand exactly what is involved.
-Here is more information about possible benefits and risks.
+Here are lists from the National Cancer Institute of possible benefits and possible risks:10

 - You will have access to a new treatment that is not otherwise available, reflecting the latest thinking in lung cancer research and treatment